Predicting regional and pan-Arctic sea ice anomalies with kernel analog forecasting

 \subsection{Role of predictor variables}

 So far, the experiments we have shown have used SIC, SST, and (pan-Arctic) SLP as predictor variables, from which kernel evaluations to determine similarity are based (in Takens embedding space).
 To address the predictive power of each of these variables, in Fig.~\ref{fig:arctic_varsUsed} we show the effect of combinations of SIC with each of SST, SLP, and SIC separately as predictors for the pan-Arctic, as well as a representative perennial ice zone (Beaufort), marginal ice zone (Bering) ice zone, and a North Atlantic adjacent basin (Labrador).
 In general, we find that KAF extracts much of its predictive power through SIC alone, with modest gains, or at times losses, when including an additional predictor.
 For example, including SLP as a predictor variable increases the Beaufort sea forecasts by about a month over those using SIC alone, and similarly for SST in the Labrador sea forecasts.
 Interestingly, adding sea ice thickness information can actually be detrimental to sea ice area anomaly prediction, as seen in the pan-Arctic forecasts.
 This may seem surprising, given other studies' emphasis on the importance of sea ice thickness measurements.
 However, in the context of kernel evaluation, increasing the dimension of our state vector may yield less discernible informative historical analogs.
 A similar degradation of performance when including SIT data in the kernel was observed in the study of \citet{bushuk2017seasonality} on SIT-SIC reemergence mechanisms.
 This behavior was attributed to the slower characteristic timescale of SIT data, resulting in this variable dominating the phase velocity-dependent kernel in Eq.~\eqref{eq:nlsakernel_multivariate}.
-This could in part be mitigated by allowing for a longer embedding window for SIT.
-Fig.~\ref{fig:arctic_SITq48} shows pattern correlation scores for sea ice area anomalies using SIC, SST, and SIT predictors using two different embedding windows for SIT: $q=12$ and $q=48$.
-The $q=12$ case in general shows less skill than our default experimental setup using SLP in place of SIT (See Fig.~\ref{fig:arctic_pc}), as does the $q=48$ case, with the notable exception that the $q=48$ case has much higher skill for predicting fall at long lead times (9--12 months).